 However, for menopausal women, it may take a little more effort to get things flowing.

 With a little patience, practice, and some extra stimulation, you can still achieve that elusive squirt.

 So, whether you’re premenopausal or menopausal, don’t let age hold you back from experiencing all the pleasures of sexual exploration.

 Remember, your body is capable of amazing things at any age.

 What does it mean when a woman squirts?

-Let’s get straight to the point: when a woman squirts, it usually means she’s experiencing an intense and pleasurable orgasm that results in the release of a fluid from the Skene’s glands.
+Let’s get straight to the point: when a woman squirts, it usually means she’s experiencing an intense and pleasurable orgasm that results in the release of fluid from the urinary bladder, along with a little contribution from the Skene’s glands.

 In fact, many women report experiencing more intense and frequent orgasms after menopause due to changes in hormone levels and increased sexual confidence.

 So don’t let anyone tell you that your sexual pleasure has an expiration date.